 - Use high-quality activated carbon

-Considering that activated carbon is the main component responsible for the air purification, it is just ideal to use one with high-grade quality.
-The Australian certified virgin charcoal is popularly known in the grow room industry as one of the most sought after in terms of quality excellence and longevity.
+The activated carbon is the main component responsible for air purification.
+It would be ideal to use one with high-grade quality.
+The Australian certified virgin charcoal is popularly known in the grow room industry.
+It’s one of the most sought after when it comes to the quality of excellence and longevity.

 - Use a pre-filter

-The pre-filter is an essential component that greatly helps to extend the lifespan of the carbon filter.
-Its primary function is to capture dust and other large particles so that it will no longer reach the carbon bed and cause premature clogging of the pores.
+The pre-filter is an essential component that helps to extend the lifespan of the carbon filter.
+Its primary function is to capture dust and other large particles.
+So that it will no longer reach the carbon bed and cause premature clogging of the pores.
 Depending on the environment, you may need to clean the pre-filter more often than the carbon filter.

 - Use durable material for the body of the carbon filter